assertible/deployments/README.md

 1. [Connect Assertible to GitHub](#connect-assertible-to-github)
 2. [Send deployment events to your GitHub repo](#send-deployment-events-to-your-github-repo)

-After connecting one of your web services to a GitHub repo, Assertible will _watch_ that repo for any `deployment` events.
-When a successful deployment event is received, Assertible will automatically run your tests.
+After connecting Assertible to GitHub, you can watch a repository for `deployment` events.
+A successful `deployment` event on your repo will automatically initiate your API tests.

 _Psst - Don't host your code on GitHub?
 No problem!
 You can use a [Trigger URL](https://assertible.com/docs/guide/tests#trigger-urls)